Sporgery

 Sporgery is the disruptive act of posting a flood of articles to a Usenet newsgroup, with the article headers falsified so that they appear to have been posted by others.
 The word is a portmanteau of spam and forgery, coined by German software developer, and critic of Scientology, Tilman Hausherr.

-Sporgery resembles crapflooding, which is also intended to disrupt a forum.
-However, sporgery is not merely disruptive but also deceptive or libellous—it involves falsifying objectionable posts so they appear to come from newsgroup regulars.
+Sporgery resembles IRC flooding, which is also intended to disrupt a forum.
+However, sporgery is not merely disruptive but also deceptive or libellous because it involves falsifying the headers of objectionable posts so they appear to originate from newsgroup regulars.
 The purpose is not merely to jam the forum, but also to sully the reputations of its regular users by falsely signing their names to offensive posts.

+According to internet security company ESET, sporgery was one of the vulnerabilities of the Usenet model which "probably contributed to a decline in [its] general use".

 Origins in alt.religion.scientology

 The word sporgery was coined in the newsgroup alt.religion.scientology, an Internet newsgroup where people discuss the controversial belief system of Scientology.
 One of the various actions of the "war" between Scientology and the Internet involved various individuals who had posted more than a million forged newsgroup articles to the newsgroup, using the message headers (valid names and e-mail addresses) of articles written by Scientology critics and other legitimate posters, and appending to those headers the bodies of other articles harvested from racist newsgroups.
-The result was to flood the newsgroup with over one million forged articles that made the other posters appear to be hateful "racist bigots".
-(Critics accused Scientology of planning and conducting the spam flood, but the organization denied this.)
+The result was to flood the newsgroup with over a million forged articles that made the other posters appear to be hateful "racist bigots".
+Critics accused Scientology of planning and conducting the spam flood, though the organization denied this.

 The apparent intent of this attack was to render the newsgroup useless for discussion and criticism of Scientology.
 Another purpose may have been to lower the reputation of the posters so that people would not take their criticisms of Scientology seriously.

 At the peak of this attack, the attackers had six computers posting sporgeries into the newsgroup, dumping into USENET an average of 170 megabytes in 44,075 articles every month.
-From October 1998 to September 1999, 1,462,390,911 sporgery bytes were detected: that figure does not include the sporgery which was canceled (deleted from USENET) before it could propagate.
-Just before the sporgery attack ended, the sporgery resulted in more than 90% of the newsgroup's traffic.
+From October 1998 to September 1999, 1,462,390,911 sporgery bytes were detected: that figure does not include what was canceled (deleted from USENET) before it could propagate.
+Just before the sporgery attack ended, sporgery posts were responsible for over 90% of the newsgroup's traffic.